ctxhou/color_json/README.md

 `color.json` can combine with [canner](http://github.com/canner/canner) and help you show your color list very quickly.

-Reference the can:[json-table](https://github.com/Canner-can/color-table/) for more info.
+Reference the can: [color-table](https://github.com/Canner-can/color-table/) for more info.

 ## Issue